rbolliger/apostrophePollPlugin/data/doc/04_polls_definition.markdown

 So, one can define global parameters, valid for all polls published on the website and then override them with specific values for each poll.
 If nothing is defined for a given parameter, apostrophePollPlugin will provide a default value.

+## Parameters storage

-Global and poll-specific parameters are defined in app.yml.
-For a complete example, you can look at the app.yml.template file provided with the plugin.
-All the parameters available for the plugin are stored in the `aPoll` field.
+Global and poll-specific parameters are defined in `config/aPoll.yml`.

+The plugin already provides an `aPoll.yml` file in `plugins/apostrophePollPlugin/config`.
+You can add additional parameters or override some of the existing ones by creating a new `apps/frontend/config/aPoll.yml` file.

+Notice that the file is loaded with a cascading strategy and is environment-aware, as explained in the [symfony reference book](http://www.symfony-project.org/reference/1_4/en/03-Configuration-Files-Principles "Symfony reference book - chapter 3").

 ## Global parameters